Gordon Fleming, a retired primary school teacher has admitted sexually abusing 24 pupils aged under 13 in the 1970s & 80s.

 If you or your loved one have been a victim of sexual abuse by Gordon Fleming, we would welcome hearing from you.
 We appreciate that it is often difficult to talk about what has happened, and our team of compassionate solicitors are available to support you through this traumatic period.

-I specialises in abuse work can be contacted in the strictest of confidence to discuss by telephone on 0330 134 6430 or alternatively you can email me.
+I specialise in abuse work can be contacted in the strictest of confidence to discuss by telephone on 0330 134 6430 or alternatively you can email me.